IonDen/ion.rangeSlider/readme.md

 ## Demo for juniors

-If your are new person in web development and you are not sure how to correctly install the plugin to your web-page, please download
+If your are new in web development and you are not sure how to correctly install the plugin to your web-page, please download
 <a href="http://ionden.com/a/plugins/ion.rangeSlider/ionRangeSliderDemo.zip" class="button">this demo example</a>